IBM Cognos Analytics

 IBM Cognos Analytics (aka Cognos Analytics, formerly known as IBM Cognos Analytics with Watson and IBM Cognos Business Intelligence) is a web-based integrated business intelligence suite by IBM.
 It provides a toolset for reporting, analytics, scorecarding, and monitoring of events and metrics.
 The software consists of several components designed to meet the different information requirements in a company.
 IBM Cognos Analytics has components such as IBM Cognos Framework Manager, IBM Cognos Cube Designer, IBM Cognos Transformer.

 Basic components

-The elements described below are web-based components that can be accessed from most popular browsers (IBM Cognos specifically supports Mozilla Firefox, Google Chrome, and Internet Explorer).
+The elements described below are web-based components that can be accessed from most popular browsers (IBM Cognos specifically supports Mozilla Firefox, Apple Safari, Google Chrome, and Internet Explorer).

 Cognos Connection

 Cognos Connection is the Web portal for IBM Cognos BI.
 It is the starting point for access to all functions provided with the suite.
 Using this portal, content can be searched in the form of reports, scorecards, and agents, it can be managed, structured, and displayed.
 In addition, the portal is used for multiple functions, for example to schedule and distribute reports, for creating tasks, administering the server, and the access permissions to content available to different users.
 You can also create shortcuts, URLs, and pages.